 Redesign of the various in-app rating systems for increased Dasher transparency.

-Duration: 1.5 months
+Timeline: 1.5 months

-Role: Designer, Researcher
+Role: UI/UX Designer, UX Researcher

 We redesigned two different rating systems, and introduced two new features in the Dasher app, all aimed at improving rating transparency for Dashers.
 Specifically, we wanted to improve the clarity behind the Acceptance Rating system for Dashers, and clear customer misconceptions about Dasher and restaurant issues.

 We interviewed four Dashers, aged 20-23, with diverse locations and experiences.
-Locations include California, Oklahoma, and Indiana.
+Locations included California, Oklahoma, and Indiana.
 All of them were Dashers in the past, and they had all done it part time.
 Some key findings are:

 In order to increase our understanding of customer reviews,we sent out a survey.
 Since we were mainly interested in what motivated them to rate Dashers and restaurants, we determined that a survey would be the best method because of how limited our field of questions would be.
 About 85% of customers actually used the system to rate their Dashers, and timeliness and order handling were the most important factors to the customers.